vegarsti/vegardstikbakke.com/content/blog/new-site-2025.md

 ## First Claude Code session

 To begin, I created a new directory and copied over my existing blog posts.
-I opened `claude` and gave it this prompt
+I opened `claude` and gave it this prompt:

 ```
 I want to create a static site from scratch.
 The code to build it needs to